jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 Under IP -> Firewall -> Filter Rules, drag the forward chain rule "Drop Everything Else" (final drop rule) all the way to the bottom.

-Allow only VLAN10-MGMT to manage router services (Winbox / SSH) We want only devices on ether2 (VLAN10-MGMT) to access router services (Winbox / SSH), not ether3 (VLAN20-LAN), so disconnect your PC from ether3 (VLAN20-LAN) and reconnect to Winbox on ether2 (VLAN10-MGMT)
+Allow only VLAN10-MGMT to manage router services (Winbox / SSH):
+We want only devices on ether2 (VLAN10-MGMT) to access router services (Winbox / SSH), not ether3 (VLAN20-LAN), so disconnect your PC from ether3 (VLAN20-LAN) and reconnect to Winbox on ether2 (VLAN10-MGMT).
-After connecting to ether2 (VLAN10-MGMT), find the number for the "Allow LAN to manage router services" rule (the input rule for VLAN20-LAN)
+After connecting to ether2 (VLAN10-MGMT), find the number for the "Allow LAN to manage router services" rule (the input rule for VLAN20-LAN):
 ```text
 /ip firewall filter print
 ```

 and remove it
 ```text
 /ip firewall filter remove 4
 ```